Sam Hilliard Player Props: Braves vs. Marlins

 Sam Hilliard At The Plate

-- Hilliard is batting .327 with four doubles, three home runs and six walks.
+- Hilliard has four doubles, three home runs and six walks while batting .276.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.